Society of Hispanic Professional Engineers By-Laws

 A member may only be expelled from the organization if 2/3 of the active membership votes for their expulsion.

 Membership will consist primarily of but not limited to students in Science, Technology, Engineering, and Mathematics fields such as engineering, architecture, technology, mathematics, chemistry, physics, biology, and other science fields.
-The University of Illinois Chicago students will be considered official Society of Hispanic Professional Engineers at the University of Illinois Chicago chapter members after their chapter fees have been received; national fees are not required for non-board members if they wish to participate only in chapter events and programs.
+The University of Illinois Chicago students will be considered official Society of Hispanic Professional Engineers at the University of Illinois Chicago chapter members after their national membership fees are paid and registered in the chapter’s database.
+National membership fees are not required for non-board members if they wish to participate only in chapter events and programs.
 Active membership shall be maintained on a semester basis (see Article XV)

 Society of Hispanic Professional Engineers will follow the university guidelines that define good academic standing.